 From our famous Smoked-House Platter, to our seafood ‘orgy’ Fruits de Mer ‘Royale’ and our fantastic Hot Shellfish Platter, you’ll not eat better ingredients on Earth!
 Add seasonal market vegetables and our passion for champagne and fine wine and it’s not fine dining we offer, it’s damn fine dining.

-We are proud to be a member of the Sustainable Restaurant Association, our fish and seafood, which arrives daily, is harvested responsibly from sustainable stock, for example, our King Scallops are Hand Dived by Guy Grieve from the Ethical Shellfish Company on the Isle of Mull, our Mussels are rope reared in the deep waters of the Shetland Isles and our Oysters come from the cool waters of Loch Creran.
+Our fish and seafood, which arrives daily, is harvested responsibly from sustainable stock, for example, our King Scallops are Hand Dived by Guy Grieve from the Ethical Shellfish Company on the Isle of Mull, our Mussels are rope reared in the deep waters of the Shetland Isles and our Oysters come from the cool waters of Loch Creran.
 We take pride in using locally sourced organic products, for example our eggs are from Hugh Grierson Farm in Fife.
 We are also delighted to include organic and biodynamic wines on our wine menu, all of our wines and champagnes are supplied by l’Art du Vin which is located near Dunfermline.

 The Ship on the Shore has been trading in various forms for hundreds of years serving the bustling port of Leith.
 The area directly outside was part of the main docking point for Ships exporting and importing luxury goods all over Europe, including wine, port and brandy, alongside cloth, spices, paper and exquisite glassware.